Before you can start distributing VPP apps to your clients, you have to make sure that:

 There are several reasons why an App will show as Removed by User when trying to install:

-- The App is really removed by user
+- The App is really removed by the user

-- The App is a 32 bit App which isn't supported by iOS 11 or higher devices - in this case the app install will be acknowledged, but nothing will install on the device.
+- The App is a 32 bit App that isn't supported by iOS 11 or higher devices - in this case, the app install will be acknowledged, but the app will not install on the device

-In case the app is a 32-bit App, you should check if the device is running iOS 11, since 32-bit Apps are no longer supported by iOS 11.
-You should check the iTunes app page to confirm if it's 32-bit.
+In case the app is a 32-bit app, you should check if the device is running iOS 11 since 32-bit Apps are no longer supported by iOS 11 and the iTunes App page to confirm if it's 32-bit.

 The App says 'VPP account not associated yet.
-Current status is Registered'
+The current status is Registered'